-Rising Cirlce Theatre Collective– INKtank Playwrights 12 week Lab Facilitator, alongside Mariana Carreno-King to provide feedback, guidance towards re-writes and staged readings of four playwrights of color in New York City.
+Rising Cirlce Theatre Collective– INKtank Playwrights 12 week Lab Facilitator, four consecutive years: to provide feedback, guidance towards re-writes and staged readings of four playwrights of color in New York City.

 Facilitator for Theatre of the Oppressed New York City, on going residency at The Aids Center of Queens County with immigrant participants. -present.
 Presentations include Legislative Theatre at Queens Museum.
 Master class on Legislative Theatre co-facilitated with Katy Rubin for the Theatre of the Oppressed NYC 3rd annual Legislative Theatre Festival, The New School.
 Intensive intro workshop with Gibnery Dance, The Queens Community House, National Immigrant Integration Conference, Washington DC Community, Wexner Foundation, Manhattan Bridges High School and the Cooperative Development Program in Sunset Park with Latina leaders.
 Facilitator for an intensive workshop with Safe Horizon’s human trafficking survivors leadership group, culminating in an original forum play that the group will perform at advocacy events.
 Facilitator for the Racial Equity in the Arts Innovation Lab, training 60 New York City arts and cultural organizations to deepen their racial equity work for the organization Race Forward in forum theatre techniques.

 Repertorio Espanol– has committed its resources to making theatre accessible and part of the classroom experience with the aim of instilling cultural pride, promoting self-awareness, and divulging the riches of Spanish-language theatre.
 Guided students in writing original plays addressing the administration, immigration and gender violence, culture, loss and racism, directed final performance at Repertorio Theatre.